nodeadmin/nodeadmin/README.md

-# NodeMyAdmin
+# NodeMySQLAdmin

 A fantastically elegant interface for MySQL and Node.js/Express management, like phpmyadmin.

-This project is exported from <https://github.com/nodeadmin/nodeadmin>.
+This project is exported from <https://github.com/node-mysql-admin/node-mysql-admin>.

 ## Installation

 ```
-npm install node-myadmin
+npm install node-mysql-admin
 ```

 ## Setup